-According to Look we learn that one Mrs. Bessie H. Largent of McKinney, Texas, has been employed as a baseball scout during the past 14 years for the Chicago White Sox She is supposed to have discovered such baseballers as Luke Appling, Zeke Bonura, Vernon Kennedy, Art Shires and Monty Stratton which is very good scouting you must Bessie uses or whether she is a luscious blonde with a soft voice who wears Schiaparelli gowns or if she is just another brunette with a Judy Canova accent whose wardrobe consists of \$2.98 prints but we do think the White Sox really got something there......In the event that baseball ever begins to hit the skids, what could we offer as a better inducement to revive interest in our national pastime than the signing of a couple of Myrna Loys as managers, scouts and even batboys...I mean batgirls.....
-There would be so many guys suddenly begin to play baseball that the country would run out of wood before enough bats could be turned out to go around Just imagine the pleasure received from a bawling out by a manager like Ginger Rogers (bless her) or having your bat handed you by Priscilla Lane (bless her too) who instead of giving a case of cereal to a home-run hitter would award a season would be a drop in the bucket Inspiration that's what this country needs
+According to Look we learn that one Mrs. Bessie H. Largent of McKinney, Texas, has been employed as a baseball scout during the past 14 years for the discovered such baseballers as Luke Appling, Zeke Bonura, Vernon Kennedy, Art Shires and Monty Stratton ..... which is very good scouting you must Bessie uses or whether she is a luscious blonde with a soft voice who wears Schiaparelli gowns or if she is just another brunette with a Judy Canova accent whose wardrobe consists of \$2.98 prints..... but we do think the White Sox really got something gins to hit the skids, what could we offer as a better inducement to revive interest in our national pastime than the signing of a couple of Myrna Loys as managers, scouts and even batboys...I mean batgirls......There would be so many guys suddenly begin to play baseball that the country would run out of wood before enough bats could be turned out to go around ......
+Just imagine the pleasure received from a bawling out by a manager like Ginger Rogers (bless her) or having your bat handed you by Priscilla Lane (bless her too) who instead of giving a case of cereal to a home-run hitter would award the slugger with a nice big kiss.............................60 homers a season would be a drop in the bucket.....
+Inspiration .... that's what this country needs .....

-Afterall there's nothing uplifting in playing ball for a paunchy, grizzled pussed, tobacco chewing specimen, known as man but with a charming bit of femininity at the helm, there's no telling how popular the game would become Football, track and other sports might prosper also under the tutelage of a gang of beautiful pancakes Who could send a football team into battle with more tears in their eyes than Helen Hayes, after dramatisally telling the boys it's back to scrubbing floors for her unless they come through with a victory Or, imagine if you can, the burst of speed which would be displayed by those milers as they turned into the back stretch with Myrna and Priscilla waiting at the tape Now take wrestling ,.....
-Pardon me, we'll take that some other timeAnyhow, it's a swell country we're living in and there are eight more shopping days 'till
+Afterall there's nothing uplifting in playing ball for a paunchy, grizzled pussed, tobacco chewing specimen, known as man ..... but with a charming bit of femininity at the helm, there's no telling how popular the game would become ......
+Football, track and other sports might prosper also under the tutelage of a gang of beautiful pancakes ......
+Who could send a football team into battle with more tears in their eyes than Helen Hayes, after dramatically telling the boys it's back to scrubbing floors for her unless they come through with a victory .....
+Or, imagine if you can, the burst of speed which would be displayed by those milers as they turned into the back stretch with Myrna and Priscilla waiting at the tape......Now take wrestling,.....
+Pardon me, we'll take that some other time..... .....Anyhow, it's a swell country we're living in and there are eight more shopping days 'till